How To Visit Rainbow Bridge National Monument at Lake Powell

 Rainbow Bridge view along the trail from the boat dock

-The best times of the year to visit Rainbow Bridge are March through November.
+The best times of the year to visit overall are March through November.

-If you are boating there, it will pair well with lake activities during warmer months.
-Daily temperatures during the summer are easily 100 degrees Fahrenheit.
+Boating here is a great complement to lake activities during warmer months.
+Daily temperatures in the summer are easily 100 degrees Fahrenheit.

-If you are hiking in from the North or South backcountry trails, it is recommended to hike during the spring (April-early Jun) and fall (September-October) only.
-The summers are scorching hot in Utah.
+If you are hiking in from the North or South Trails, it is recommended to hike during the spring (April-early Jun) and fall (September-October) only.
+The summers are scorching hot in Utah — trust me.

 lake-powell-red-rock-canyons